Rising Above The Scriptures

 To every man, therefore, his faith is a sufficient attestation of the eternal predestination of God, so that it would be a shocking sacrilege to carry the inquiry farther; for that man offers an aggravated insult to the Holy Spirit, who refuses to assent to his simple testimony.
 (Comm.
 John 6:40)

 Now Calvin was talking about the extreme who sought their salvation apart from living the Gospel.
 But the reverse is no better.
-It is not works that assure us of election.
+It is not works that assure us of our election.
 Is not a religious experience that assures us of our election.
 It is faith.
-Yet, many would prefer to elevate themselves above Scripture to a place where the warning are not pertinent to them because of their doctrine, experience, or spiritual fruit.
+Yet, many would prefer to elevate themselves above Scripture to a place where the warnings are not pertinent to them because of their doctrine, experience, or spiritual fruit.
 The root of evangelicalism are covered in these thoughts from pietism on down to revivalism.
 They seek to elevate themselves beyond the revealed word of God to the secret things of God.
 Permit me to shake my head.